Victoria’s Secret Model Shanina Shaik Rocks A Candy-Cane Striped Bikini While Her Wet Mane Grazes Her Chest

 “Yes for sure will shine, the longest night isn’t eternal,” a third commented alongside a praying-hands emoji.

 “Beautiful and shining bright.
-You are an unreal beauty Miss Shaik,” one more wrote on the skin-baring shot.
+You are an unreal beauty Miss Shaik,” one more wrote.